loicsikidi/srk-interoperability-issue/README.md

 ## Root cause?

-After a thorough investigation, it seems that the mismatch is due to a difference between templates used in `tpm2-tools` and `go-tpm`.
+After a thorough investigation, it seems that the mismatch is due to a difference between templates used in `tpm2-tools` and `go-tpm-tools`.

-According to *TCG Credential Profile EK 2.0* `go-tpm` filled `public.unique.buffer` with an array of 0.
+According to *TCG Credential Profile EK 2.0* `go-tpm-tools` filled `public.unique.buffer` with an array of 0.

 | Key type | TCG Spec | *go-tpm-tools* implementation |